csswizardry/csswizardry.github.com/_posts/2023-10-16-what-is-the-maximum-max-age.md

 ---
 layout: post
-title: "What Is the Maximum Max-Age?"
+title: "What Is the Maximum max-age?"
 date: 2023-10-16 14:18:39
 categories: Web Development
 meta: "We usually set max-age directives to a year; can we go longer?"
 ---

-If you wanted to cache a file ‘forever’, you’d probably use a `cache-control` header like this:
+If you wanted to cache a file ‘forever’, you’d probably use a `Cache-Control` header like this:

 ```
-cache-control: max-age=31536000
+Cache-Control: max-age=31536000
 ```

 This instructs any cache that it may store and reuse a response for one year (60